Axway/amplify-central/content/en/docs/integrate_with_central/query-the-traceability-apis-with-lexus.md

 ### Transactions by status code

 The count of transactionSummaries for a particular environment, grouped by status code.
-Note statuses are 1XX, 2XX, 3XX, so the interval of "100" will group them into those buckets.
+Note that statuses are 1XX, 2XX, 3XX, so the interval of "100" will group them into those buckets.

 ```json
 {